 Rats also enter through cracks in the wall that cleaners don’t bother with, and travel away from sight, like under furniture or above drawers and cabinets.
 So they can move around clean spaces unnoticed.

 This is one pest control myth that has become very famous throughout the years thanks to cartoons like Tom and Jerry.
-However, using cheese on a wooden mouse trap is not the best way to bait a mouse.
+However, using cheese on a wooden mouse trap is not the best way to bait or get rid of a mouse.